OpenBazaar/openbazaar-desktop/README.md

 -------

 `npm start` will:
-- compile your SASS / re-compile on changes
+- compile your Sass / re-compile on changes
 - run BrowserSync in watch mode so the app automatically refreshes on JS and HTML changes and dynamically injects any CSS / Sass changes.
 - launch the Electron app